Tobias Bech: Career

+Viborg

 Bech started playing football at the age of four and played for a few clubs, before joining Viborg FF as a youth player.
-In August 2015, he scored a hattrick at the age of 15 for the U17's.
+In August 2015, he scored a hattrick at the age of 15 for the U17s.
 Later in October, he signed a contract until June 2021 with the club.
-On 11 March 2018, Bech was noted in the history books when he made his Danish 1st Division debut, making him the youngest player ever to play in the league.
+Bech's Danish 1st Division debut on 11 March 2018 made him the youngest player ever to play in the league.
 Bech was 16 years and 20 days old on his debut.
-Bech was also the youngest player ever to debut for Viborg FF, taking over the record from his own cousin, Oliver Haurits.
+Bech was also the youngest player ever to debut for Viborg FF, taking over the record from his cousin, Oliver Haurits.

+Ingolstadt 04

 After failing to agree on a contract extension with Viborg, it was confirmed on 5 August 2022 that Bech had been sold to German 3.
 Liga club FC Ingolstadt 04, signing a contract until June 2025.

+AGF

+After one season in Germany, Bech returned to Denmark, signing a five-year deal on 26 June 2023, with AGF.
+He scored on his debut for the club, securing a 1–0 victory against rivals Vejle on the first matchday of the season.